HOW DO YOU DEFINE YOUR STYLE?

 I love to document/capture spontaneous and natural moments, to tell the real story of your day and to capture the magic.
 In order for this to be possible, I try to be as discreet as possible.

-When it's time, I will also take a more active role making artistic and styled photos.
+When it's time and it's deemed appropriate, I will also take a more active role making artistic and styled photos.

-Yes, we do.
+Yes, we (my husband and I) do.
 We love to travel, so if you are planning a destination wedding, count us in.
 Please share all of your plans and ideas, so we can provide you with a personalized quote.

 WE HAVE A DESTINATION WEDDING HOW DO YOU HANDLE TRAVEL?